How to Enter Shorter Airport Security Lines Without Elite Status, Flying in First Class or Credit Cards!

 Note that that my American Airlines card doesn’t say “elite” status anywhere.
 It just has a red oval at the bottom right which is supposed to indicate elite Oneworld ruby status or the lowest Oneworld status corresponding to American Airlines Gold elite status.
 But I’ve used this card to get access to the United security line!2.
 Free Foreign Airline Frequent Flyer Cards.
 Foreign airline cards (which you get just for signing up for a program) are often obscure enough that the staff at the elite security lines will just look at them and let you go.
 Here are a few of my favorites: a) Asiana Silver

 Anyone can sign-up for the Asiana Club program for free and get a free frequent flyer card.
 Asiana is a Star Alliance airline whose US partners include United & US Air.
 The card actually says “Silver” on it, so it is easy to understand why some agents think it equates to Silver “elite” status and let you go to the shorter line with the card.

 In reality, “Silver” is Asiana Club’s base membership level, but US airlines usually have “Silver” as the first tier of their elite program.
 Also, there is a Star Alliance “Silver” elite level.
-But with the Asiana card, you can honestly say “Here’s my Silver card and boarding pass!”
+But with the Asiana card, you can honestly say “Here’s my Silver card and boarding pass!”b) ANA Mileage Club

 Japanese Airline Al Nippon Airlines (ANA) will give you a silver colored card when you sign up for their mileage program.
 ANA is a Star Alliance airline whose US partners include United & US Air.

-The card is silver colored and from a foreign airline, so you can always smile at the agent and truthfully say “Here’s my Star Alliance silver card and boarding pass” as you go through the shorter line!
+The card is silver colored and from a foreign airline, so you can always smile at the agent and truthfully say “Here’s my Star Alliance silver card and boarding pass” as you go through the shorter line!c) Iberia Plus Card

 Now, Oneworld elite status is ruby, sapphire, or emerald but the “Plus”on the Iberia card sure sounds elite to a time-strapped and poorly trained US agent at the elite security line.

-Compare this card to my American Airlines card (in #1 above) which doesn’t mention my elite status anywhere except for a red colored oval at the bottom of the card!
+Compare this card to my American Airlines card (in #1 above) which doesn’t mention my elite status anywhere except for a red colored oval at the bottom of the card!3.
+Southwest Companion Pass

 You get the Southwest Companion Pass after earning 110,000 Companion Pass qualifying points within 1 calendar year.
 Many readers have got 100,000 of the 110,000 points needed for the Southwest Companion Pass by applying for 2 Southwest credit cards.